Choosing a Version

 - Output files containing the results of running a flow

 Output files can be saved in .hyper, .tde and .csv formats, and are defined in the Output Step.
-The output files can be opened in Tableau Desktop, and published to Tableau Server or Tableau Online.
+The output files can be opened in Tableau Desktop, and published to Tableau Server or Tableau Cloud.

 Running the flow on Tableau Desktop results in a Tableau Data Extract file, either a .tde or .hyper depending your version of Tableau, either one saved in your Tableau Repository in the Datasources folder.
 It can also be output to .csv files, if you need to use your prepared data for other tools or processes.
 Note!
 Once an extract has been created, whether .tde or .hyper, and a workbook based on it, the same compatibility rules for use with different versions of Tableau applies as in other usage situations.
 For more information, see Make Workbooks Compatible Between Versions.